cocos-creator/creator-api-docs-2.x/en/classes/Tween.md

 ##### to

-Add an action which calculate with absolute value
+Add an action which calculates with an absolute value.

 | meta | description |
 |------|-------------|